-In addition to random campaign audits, the Registry is required to audit the unitemized contributions on a campaign finance report for any candidate who lists more than 30% of their total contributions as unitemized contributions and the amount is greater than \$5,000.
-For 2010, there were five candidate reports that met the requirement for audit.
+The Registry is also required to audit the unitemized contributions on a campaign finance report for any candidate who lists more than 30% of their total contributions as unitemized contributions and the amount is greater than \$5,000.
+For 2014 elections, there were fifteen (15) candidate reports that met the requirement for audit.

-The campaign finance audits and unitemized contribution audits will be conducted during 2011.
-The results of the audits will be posted on the Registry's website.
+The campaign finance audits and unitemized contribution audits were mostly completed during 2015 and will be completed in early 2016.
+The results of the audits have been posted on the Registry's website after approval by the Registry.